 The Cooper Lab is interested in how the actin filaments in cells assemble and how that assembly controls cell shape and movement.
 One focus is an actin-binding protein called "capping protein," which caps one end of the actin filament.
 Capping protein is in turn regulated by intrinsically disordered regions of the CARMIL family of proteins, which exhibit positive linkage in their binding interactions.
-December Publication
+See more research: biochem.wustl.edu/spotlight December Publication

 Jie Sun, Xiaoran Roger Liu, Shuang Li, Peng He, Weikai Li, & Michael L. Gross Nanoparticles and photochemistry for native-like transmembrane protein footprinting Nat Commun.
 2021 Dec 14;12(1):7270. doi: 10.1038/s41467-021-27588-8.
-(2021)

-Are you paid monthly?
+(2021) View online! biochem.wustl.edu Department of Biochemistry and Molecular Biophysics 🔠 Washington University in St. Louis • School of Medicine Are you paid monthly?

 Please remember that your time report is due by the 5th of each month.
-Congratulations to Dr. Janetka
+Congratulations to Dr. Galburt

-February 11th, 2022 - Congratulations to Dr. Jim Janetka who was named a Senior member of the National Academy of Inventors.
-Dr. Janetka was named among six researchers from Washington University in St. Louis.
-You can visit biochem.wustl.edu/news for more information!
+March 2nd, 2022 - Eric Galburt, PhD, Associate Professor in Biochemistry and Molecular Biophysics, received a new five-year MIRA grant award from National Institute of General Medical Sciences for his research entitled "Molecular Mechanisms of Transcription Initiation and DNA Repair".
 Research in the Lohman Lab focuses on obtaining a molecular understanding of the mechanisms of protein-nucleic acid interactions involved in DNA metabolism, in particular, DNA motor proteins (helicases/translocases) and single stranded DNA binding proteins.
 Thermodynamic, kinetic, structural and single molecule approaches are used to probe these interactions at the molecular level.

-HAVING ISSUES AT WORK?
+See more research: biochem.wustl.edu/spotlight HAVING ISSUES AT WORK?
 WE'RE HERE TO HELP.